-Under Delaware law and our Amended and Restated Bylaws, the three nominees who receive the greatest number of votes cast by stockholders, entitled to vote at the meeting, for election as Class I directors will be elected at the conclusion of the tabulation of votes.
+Under Delaware law and our Amended and Restated Bylaws, the three nominees who receive the greatest number of votes cast by stockholders, entitled to vote at the meeting, for the election of Class II directors will be elected at the conclusion of the tabulation of votes.
 A "withhold" vote with respect to the election of one or more directors will not affect the outcome of the election of directors.